ehmicky/modern-errors/docs/plugins.md

 }
 ```

-Plugins should avoid alternatives like using:
+Plugins should avoid alternatives since they would not benefit from the above.
+This includes:

 - Error method arguments